1. Hearing Officer

 A court reporter uses a stenotype machine to capture exactly how everything is said during a court proceeding, and then delivers the transcripts of the proceedings.

 A paralegal performs delegated legal work for which a lawyer is ultimately responsible.

 Judicial Law Clerk

-A judicial law clerk can provide assistance to a judge in various ways.
+A judicial law clerk provides assistance to a judge by researching and analyzing complex legal issues.